Golaghat District

 • Climate: Humid subtropical climate with annual rainfall ranging from 2,012 mm to 2,249.50 mm.
 Most rainfall occurs during the monsoon (June to September).

-Socio-Economy of Golaghat District
+Socio Economy of Golaghat District

-• Livestock: Cattle, goats, and poultry farming are common.
+• Livestock: Includes cattle, goats, and poultry.

-Transport in Golaghat District
+Transport of Golaghat District

 • Roadways: Well-connected by National Highway 37.